Army MOS 18x: Your Fast Track to Special Forces

 • Sergeant Major (E-9)

-As you advance, you may have opportunities to become a team sergeant or operations sergeant.
-You could also pursue roles in training, leadership, or special assignments within the Special Forces community.
+As you progress, you may have the chance to take on roles such as team sergeant or operations sergeant, and you could explore training, leadership roles, or special assignments within the Special Forces community.

-The Army offers competitive pay and benefits for Special Forces soldiers.
-You may qualify for enlistment bonuses and special duty pay.
-Continuing education is encouraged, with opportunities to earn college credits and degrees during your service.
+Continuing education is encouraged, offering prospects to earn college credits and degrees during your service.

 Skills and Specializations Within the Special Forces